 Propane vs. Natural Gas vs. Heating Oil: Orange Home Heating Fuel Comparison

-Homes have a host of fuels that can be used when it comes to heating.
-Heating Oil is the preferred choice in Orange, used by 99,824 or 35% of families.
-The next most popular primary heating fuel for Orange residents is Propane, used by 57,954 homes (20%).
+Residences have a host of fuels that can be used when it comes to heating.
+Heating Oil is the most common choice in Orange, used by 99,824 or 35% of residents.
+The next most popular primary heating fuel for Orange households is Propane, used by 57,954 homes (20%).
 The other homes are heated with Natural Gas (19%), Electricity (13%), Wood (11%), and Other (2%).

 Orange County Residential Primary Home Heating Fuel (in Number of Households)